jarmokivekas/tuamk-thesis/doc/overview.md

 ## Spectrum Sensing Methods

 <!-- TODO: this section -->
-Sensing applications can be either generalized, or designed for a specific type of transmission, in order to monitor the use of particular standardized channels of a radio system.
+Sensing applications can be either generalized or designed for a specific type of transmission, in order to monitor the use of particular standardized channels of a radio system.

 ### Energy Detection